 Generally, a certain amount of water loss is normal in all batteries, and it should be replaced with "pure" tap water or distilled water.
 In some areas around the country, tap water may contain chemicals or other impurities harmful to batteries.
 If in doubt about the suitability of the local tap water, read the information entitled "Water Suitability and Water Analysis."
-If water is needed, add just enough to bring the electrolyte to the proper level as illustrated in the "Ten Commandments of Good Battery Care" available upon request.
-Batteries should be filled only at the end of the charging cycle.
-Overfilling is the most common error made when watering because it can cause tray corrosion and loss of capacity.
+If water is needed, add just enough to bring the electrolyte to the proper level as illustrated in the 'Ten Commandments of Good Battery Care" available upon request.
+Batteries should be filled only at the end of can cause tray corrosion and loss of capacity.
 Since that corrosion can cause EXTENSIVE DAMAGE to batteries and vehicles, extreme caution must be taken to avoid overfilling the batteries.
-The information in "Tray Corrosion" below identifies the cause and effects, and suggests how to prevent it.
-The information in "Watering Schedule" page 16, can help you establish a reasonable and economical watering schedule.
+The information in "Tray Corrosion" below identifies the cause and effects, and how to prevent it.
+The information in Watering Schedule" page 18, can help you Establish a reasonable and economical watering schedule.